Mahé, Seychelles: History

 Mahé was first visited by the British in 1609 and not visited by Europeans again until Lazare Picault's expedition of 1742.
 The French navy frégate Le Cerf (English: The Deer) arrived at Port Victoria on 1 November 1756.
-On board was Corneille Nicholas Morphey, leader of the French expedition, which claimed the island for the King of France by laying a Stone of Possession on Mahé, Seychelles’ oldest monument, now on display in the National Museum, Victoria.
+On board was Corneille Nicholas Morphey, leader of the French expedition, which claimed the island for the King of France by laying a Stone of Possession on Mahé, Seychelles' oldest monument, now on display in the National Museum, Victoria.

-In August 1801 a Royal Navy frigate HMS Sibylle captured the French frigate Chiffonne on the island.
+In August 1801, Royal Navy frigate HMS Sibylle captured the French frigate Chiffonne on the island.
 Mahé remained a French possession until 1812 when it became a British colony.
 It remained a colony until 1976 when Seychelles became an independent nation.

 Mahé had a huge land reclamation project due to a housing shortage in the areas of Bel Ombre and the Port of Victoria.

-Mahé was largely a plantation owned by the Frichot family.
-In 1977 France-Albert René staged a coup d’état and forced all the Frichots out of Seychelles or into prison.
-Some, such as Robert Frichot, were held in René’s jails for several months in 1978 and told to leave Seychelles for their own safety upon release.
+In 1977, France-Albert René staged a coup d’état.
+Robert Frichot, the attorney general, was held in jail for several months in 1978 and told to leave Seychelles for their own safety upon release.